-- Ring test: In this test a clear solution of test antigen is layered slowly over clear solution of antiserum in narrow test tube.
-Following a period of incubation, precipitation between antigen and antibodies in antiserum solution is marked by the appearance of a white ring at the junction of two liquid layers.
+- Ring test: In this test, a clear solution of the test antigen is layered slowly over the clear solution of antiserum in narrow test tube.
+Following a period of incubation, precipitation between antigen and antibodies in the antiserum solution is marked by the appearance of a white ring at the junction of two liquid layers.
 C-reactive protein (CRP), Lancefield grouping of β-haemolytic streptococci, Ascoli’s thermoprecipitin test are the examples of the ring test.

 Precipitation in agar

-- Reaction is visible in form of distinct band of precipitation.
+- The reaction is visible in the form of a distinct band of precipitation.

 - When both antigen and antibody diffuse in agar gel, it is double diffusion.

 - Oudin immunodiffusion: It is single diffusion in one direction (single diffusion of antigen in agar in one dimension).
-Here, antibody is incorporated in agar gel in test tube and antigen is layered over it.
-Antigen diffuses and form line of precipitate.
+Here, the antibody is incorporated in agar gel in the test tube and the antigen is layered over it.
+Antigen diffuses and forms the line of a precipitate.

 - Ouchterlony immunodiffusion: It is double diffusion in two dimensions.
 Both antigen and antibody diffuse independently through agar gel in two dimensions, horizontally and vertically.
-In this method wells are cut in agar gel prepared in slide.
-Antibody is placed in central well and antigen is placed on wells surrounding the central well.
-Antigen and antibody diffuse and precipitation band is formed where they meet in optimal conditions.
+In this method, wells are cut in agar gel prepared in the slide.
+The antibody is placed in the central well and the antigen is placed on wells surrounding the central well.
+Antigen and antibody diffuse and precipitation bands are formed where they meet in optimal conditions.

 Also called immunoelectrophoresis as it combines electrophoresis with immunodiffusion.

-Various concentrations of antigens are loaded side by side in small circular wells along edge of agarose gel incorporated with specific antibody.
-On electrophoresis antigens begins to migrate towards anode and interact with antibody to form complex.
-As electrophoresis continues more antigen moves toward anode and at equivalence point antigen-antibody complex precipitates in form of rocket.
-The height of rocket is proportional to amount of antigen loaded.
+Various concentrations of antigens are loaded side by side in small circular wells along the edge of agarose gel incorporated with the specific antibody.
+On electrophoresis, antigens begin to migrate towards the anode and interact with antibodies to form the complex.
+As electrophoresis continues more antigen moves toward the anode and at the equivalence point, antigen-antibody complex precipitates in the form of a rocket.
+The height of the rocket is proportional to the amount of antigen-loaded.

-Antigen and antibody are placed in separate wells (opposite directions) cut in agar gel as the test relies in movement of antigen and antibody in opposite direction.
+Antigen and antibody are placed in separate wells (opposite directions) cut in agar gel as the test relies on the movement of antigen and antibody in the opposite direction.
 On electrophoresis, antigen (Negatively charged) moves towards positive pole and antibody (Positively charged) moves towards negative pole.
-Line of precipitation appears at point where they two meet.
+Line of precipitation appears at the point where the two meet.